Inuani/42-Exam-rank-05/README.md

 Uncover the secrets of Fwoosh, Fireball, Polymorph, Dummy, and BrickWall to create spellbinding magical duels!

 ### Map Container
-Unravel the enigmatic map container used by SpellBook and TargetGenerator to store their objects, and harness the magic of find, erase, and insert.
+Unravel the enigmatic map container used by SpellBook and TargetGenerator to store their objects, and harness the magic of find and erase.

 ## Magical Takeaways (or Potions of Knowledge)
 - Master the art of canonical form and non-copyable classes (SpellBook and TargetGenerator) to guard your magical secrets.